 There can be several causes of allergic skin disease.
 Some to note are environmental, for example; pollens, contact to materials or fabrics or even a food ingredient.

 Treatment will vary depending on these might be a diet change, allergy medications or desensitization injections.

-What are the causes and treatment for parasitic skin diseases?
+What are the causes and treatments for parasitic skin diseases?

 Parasitic disease is normally caused by demodectic or sarcoptic mange.
-These are microscopic eight-legged parasites that can cause severe hair loss and itch.
+These are microscopic eight-legged parasites that can cause severe hair loss and itching.
 Treatment can either be topical or oral medications.

-What are the causes and treatment for hormonal skin diseases?
+What are the causes and treatments for hormonal skin diseases?